-The membership of the ROK to the Security Council in 1996-1997 has provided us with a renewed motivation to take on a more proactive role for the promotion of international peace and security.
-During its membership, the ROK focused on upgrading the Council's transparency, protecting humanitarian assistance to refugees and others, and enhancing the Council's capacity for resolving regional conflicts.
-During its presidency, the ROK initiated an open debate on the protection for humanitarian assistance to refugees and others in conflict situations, adopted four resolutions (1170-1110), and issued eight presidential statements (S/PRST/1997/25-32).
+The non-permanent membership of the Republic of Korea to the Security Council in 1996-1997 has renewed the Korean government's motivation to take on a more proactive role in promoting international peace and security.
+During its membership, the Republic of Korea focused on enhancing the Council's transparency, providing humanitarian assistance to refugees, and expanding the Council's capacity for resolving regional conflicts.
+As the President of the Council for May 1997, the Republic of Korea initiated an open debate on the provision of humanitarian assistance to refugees and others in conflict situations, adopted four resolutions (1107-1110), and issued eight presidential statements (S/PRST/1997/25-32).

 The Republic of Korea has actively participated in international disarmament and non-proliferation efforts and multilateral export control.
 The Korean government has acceded and faithfully complied with all major international instruments, such as the Nuclear Non-Proliferation Treaty(NPT), the Chemical Weapons Convention(CWC), the Biological Weapons Convention(BWC) and the Comprehensive Test Ban Treaty(CTBT).

 The Republic of Korea believes that international cooperation for the promotion of human rights and democracy should be strengthened.
 It has already ratified the core international human rights conventions and has signed newly established human rights instruments.
 Major human rights instruments that were signed or ratified by the ROK are as follows:

-As of March 2018, a total of 649 Korean military and police officers have been deployed to 6 different PKO missions.
+As of February 2023, a total of 545 Korean military and police officers have been deployed to 4 different PKO missions.